saulpierotti/markdown_notebook/LB2.md

 * In the real world you will mostly be alone, so learn to be independent
 * You should be able to create your own tools when pre-made tools are not available
 * Computational results need to be analysed in terms of their exportability ot the wet lab for validation
+* Information increases by going from sequences to structures
+* The CAF (critical assessment of functional annotation) is an important contest for functional annotation

 ## Secondary Structure
 * In order to determine the secondary structure of a protein is important to have good resolution structures